 BBR to the rescue!
 This kit will allow you to install an NC transmission in your ND.
 Now you have enough strength to deal with turbo power and without giving up the feel of a Miata shifter.
 This is the same basic gearbox used in the Fiat 124 and of course, a decade of NC production.

 The transmission bolts up to the stock ND Power Plant Frame and keeps the existing driveshaft.
 You will need to make a small modification to the bellhousing to clear the ND starter and put a small dent in the tunnel to clear the clutch fork.
-You will also need an NC 6-speed clutch, NC slave cylinder, and (of course) a transmission.
+You will also need an NC 6-speed clutch and (of course) a transmission.
 Note that the 2006 6-speeds would sometimes break a shift fork under heavy track use, so we recommend a later one.
-The NC slave cylinder will need to be adapted to the ND clutch line.

 Note that the rear end ratio of the ND 6-speed is an unusually high 2.88 to match the gearing of the stock transmission.
 You will want to change out the final drive to one from an automatic ND or a Fiat 124.
 The latter is available with an LSD as a bolt-in if you can find one.